Penelope held the pale gold garment to the light of the window for a final inspection of the stitching as chimes rang through the cottage.

 Besides, Penelope thought, nobody commissions a gown worth half a fortune on rumour alone.

-“Oh well, if it’s a secret, then you really oughtn’t tell,” Sister Heely teased, knowing nothing pleased Mary more than being first to share exclusive gossip.
+“Oh well, if it’s a secret, then you really oughtn’t tell,” Sister Heely teased, sniffing through her thin nose, knowing nothing pleased Mary more than being first to share exclusive gossip.

 Mary pulled a face at Sister Heely and said, “I’ve heard the Grimwoods are to host a ball.
 The first since Great Fall.”

-Sister Heely paused, her tea cup halfway to her lips, pinky finger comically flared as her eyes grew wide.
+Sister Heely paused, her tea cup halfway to her pale rose lips, pinky finger comically flared as her eyes grew wide.

 “I’ve heard,” Mary continued, “it’s to be the most grand affair of this generation, with four sons to marry off.
 And-,” Mary paused to take a dramatic sip of her own tea while Penelope tried not to squirm in her seat, “-all the members of the Edenwood royal courts are to be invited.”